dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 the component forgery could occur on any system that accepts the component keys.

+Thus, if EUF-CMA security for hybrids is considered to be informally defined in the straightfoward way as that an adversary can request hybrid signatures for messages of their choosing and succeeds if they are able to produce a valid hybrid signature for a message that was not part of an earlier request, implicit requirements must hold in order to avoid real-world implications.
+Namely, either component algorithm forgeries, a.k.a. cross-protocol attacks, must be out of scope for the use case or or the hybrid signature choice must be strongly non-separable.
+Otherwise, component algorithm forgeries, which can be seen as a type of cross-protocol attack, affect the type of EUF-CMA properties offered and are a practical consideration that system designers and managers should be aware of when selecting among hybrid approaches for their use case.

-There are a couple approaches to alleviating this issue.
+There are a couple approaches to alleviating this issue, as noted above.
 One is on restricting key reuse.
-As noted in [I-D.ietf-lamps-pq-composite-sigs], prohibiting hybrid algorithm and component algorithm signers and verifiers from using the same keys can help ensure that a component verifier cannot be tricked into verifying the hybrid signature.
-One such means for restricting key reuse is through allowed key use descriptions in certificates.
+As described in [I-D.ietf-lamps-pq-composite-sigs], prohibiting hybrid algorithm and component algorithm signers and verifiers from using the same keys can help ensure that a component verifier cannot be tricked into verifying the hybrid signature.
+This would effectively put component forgeries out of scope for a use case.
+One means for restricting key reuse is through allowed key use descriptions in certificates.
 While prohibiting key reuse reduces the risk of such component forgeries, and is the mitigation described in [I-D.ietf-lamps-pq-composite-sigs], it is still a policy requirement and not a cryptographic assurance.
 Component forgery attacks may be possible if the policy is not followed or is followed inconsistently across all entities that might verify signatures using those keys.
 This needs to be accounted for in any security analysis.
 Since cryptographic provable security modeling has not historically accounted for key reuse in this way, it should not be assumed that systems with existing analyses are robust to this issue.

-Another approach to alleviating the component forgery risk is through hybrid signature selection, by choosing schemes that provide strong non-separability.
-Under this approach ensures that the hybrid signature cannot be separated into component algorithm signatures that will verify correctly, thereby preventing the signature separation required for the component forgery attack to be successful.
+The other approach noted for alleviating the component forgery risk is through hybrid signature selection of a scheme that provides strong non-separability.
+Under this approach, the hybrid signature cannot be separated into component algorithm signatures that will verify correctly, thereby preventing the signature separation required for the component forgery attack to be successful.

 It should be noted that weak non-separability is insufficient for mitigating risks of component forgeries.
 As noted in [I-D.ietf-lamps-pq-composite-sigs], in